vik061/Visual-Paradigm-User-Documentation/docs/Creating_new_diagram.md

     !!! success

-        A dropdown menu will appear below the + CREATE button
+        A dropdown menu will appear below the + CREATE button.

         ![Dropdown list](./images/create-dropdown-list.png)

 3. **Click** on a diagram from the dropdown menu.

     !!! note
-        You can use the search bar and find a specific diagram to create or scroll through the dropdown menu to explore all available diagrams.
+        You can use the search bar and **find** a specific diagram to create or **scroll** through the dropdown menu to explore all available diagrams.

     !!! example
-        In this guide, we will click on Entity Relationship Diagram.
+        In this guide, we will **click** on Entity Relationship Diagram.

-    After clicking on a diagram from the dropdown menu, you will be redirected to a blank template.
+    After clicking on a diagram from the dropdown menu, you will be redirected to a blank template as shown below.

     ![Blank template Untitled](./images/blank-template-untitled.png)